-I recently made a research about the sleep cycles.
-Sleep is a very important and necessary process of the brain.
+I recently made a research on the sleep cycles.
+Sleep is a critical and necessary process of the brain.
 It restores our energy, clears mental fatigue and speed up healing.

 If I wake up tired then in most cases my day is ruined.
-I am bored all the time, I cannot think clearly and I feel sleepy.
-In general I feel terrible.
-Well, let’s see why this happens.
+I am bored all the time, I cannot think clearly, and I feel groggy.
+In general, I feel terrible.
+Frankly, there is an explanation why this happens.

 Feeling Refreshed even with Less Sleep?

-It was believed that getting not enough sleep is the main cause of feeling tired after waking up.
+The general conception is that getting not enough sleep is the primary cause of feeling tired after waking up.
 If you sleep for a short time, less than 5 hours, then it is natural to be sluggish the next day.
 But, I have observed that sometimes even with lesser sleep I wake up more energized.
-Well, the reason is the sleep cycles.
+The reason is the sleep cycles.

-Sleep is a procedure where the brain organizes and completes vital tasks.
-This procedure is divided into cycles.
-Each sleep cycle consist of five sleep stages.
+The Sleep is a procedure where the brain organizes and completes vital tasks.
+This process is divided into cycles.
+Each sleep cycle consists of five sleep stages.
 These are the following:

 o Stage 1 – Sleepiness

 o Stage 2 – Light Sleep